zettadam/vite-react-starter-ts/README.md

 ### End-to-end framework

 Each version of Playwright framework requires specific versions of browsers installed.
-Run this command (assuming you are in `e2e` directory) to install supported browsers:
+Run this command to install supported browsers:

 ```sh
 npx playwright install